PerplexedSphex/perplexed/content/book_notes/inspired.md

 > In contrast, strong product teams understand these truths and embrace them rather than deny them.
 They are very good at quickly tackling the risks (no matter where that idea originated) and are fast at iterating to an effective solution.
 This is what product discovery is all about, and it is why I view product discovery as the most important core competency of a product organization.
 If we can prototype and test ideas with users, customers, engineers, and business stakeholders in hours and days—rather than in weeks and months—it changes the dynamics, and most important, the results.

 > It's worth pointing out that it isn't the list of ideas on the roadmap that's the problem.
-If it was just ideas, there's not much harm in that.
-The issue is that anytime you put a list of ideas on a document entitled “roadmap,” no matter how many disclaimers you put on it, people across the company will interpret the items as a commitment.
-And that's the crux of the problem, because now you're committed to building and delivering this thing, even when it doesn't solve the underlying problem.
+If it was just ideas, there's not much harm in that. **The issue is that anytime you put a list of ideas on a document entitled “roadmap,” no matter how many disclaimers you put on it, people across the company will interpret the items as a commitment.** And that's the crux of the problem, because now you're committed to building and delivering this thing, even when it doesn't solve the underlying problem.
 Don't misinterpret this.
 Sometimes, we do need to commit to a delivery on a date.
 We try to minimize those cases, but there are always some.
 But we need to make what is called a high‐integrity commitment.

-> Before we jump into the alternative, however, we need to remind ourselves that roadmaps have existed for so long because they serve two purposes, and these needs don't go away: The first purpose is because the management of the company wants to make sure that teams are working on the highest‐business‐value items first.
-The second purpose is because—since they're trying to run a business—there are cases where they need to make date‐based commitments, and the roadmap is where they see and track those commitments (even though in most companies, they rarely trust the dates anymore).
+Before we jump into the alternative, however, we need to remind ourselves that roadmaps have existed for so long because they serve two purposes, and these needs don't go away:

+ - The first purpose is because the management of the company wants to make sure that teams are working on the highest‐business‐value items first.
+ - The second purpose is because—since they're trying to run a business—there are cases where they need to make date‐based commitments, and the roadmap is where they see and track those commitments (even though in most companies, they rarely trust the dates anymore).

-> In the empowered product team model this book is predicated on, the teams are themselves equipped to figure out the best ways to solve the particular business problems assigned to them.
-But for this to happen, it's not enough to have strong people equipped with modern tools and techniques.
+> **In the empowered product team model this book is predicated on, the teams are themselves equipped to figure out the best ways to solve the particular business problems assigned to them.** But for this to happen, it's not enough to have strong people equipped with modern tools and techniques.
 The product teams need to have the necessary business context.

-> For technology companies, there are two main components that provide this business context: The product vision and strategy.
-This describes the big picture of what the organization as a whole is trying to accomplish and what the plan is for achieving that vision.
+> For technology companies, there are **two main components that provide this business context: The product vision and strategy.** This describes the big picture of what the organization as a whole is trying to accomplish and what the plan is for achieving that vision.
 Each of our product teams may have its own areas of focus (for example, buyer teams and seller teams), but it's all supposed to come together to achieve the product vision.
 The business objectives.
 This describes the specific, prioritized business objectives for each product team.

 > That's a good example of a business objective for one or more product teams: “Dramatically reduce the time it takes for a new customer to go live.”
 And one of the measurable key results would be “Average new customer onboarding time less than three hours.”

-> The second driver is the occasional need for committing to a hard date.
-We address this with the concept of high‐integrity commitments, used for those situations where we need to commit to a date or a specific deliverable.
+> The second driver is **the occasional need for committing to a hard date.
+We address this with the concept of high‐integrity commitments, used for those situations where we need to commit to a date or a specific deliverable.**

-> First, the teams are much more motivated when they are free to solve the problem the best way they see fit.
+- First, the teams are much more motivated when they are free to solve the problem the best way they see fit.
 It's the missionary versus mercenary thing again.

-> Second, the team is not off the hook just by delivering a requested feature or project.
+- Second, the team is not off the hook just by delivering a requested feature or project.
 The feature must solve the business problem (as measured by the key results);

-> Third, no matter where the idea for the solution comes from, or how smart that person is, very often the initial approach doesn't work out.
+- Third, no matter where the idea for the solution comes from, or how smart that person is, very often the initial approach doesn't work out.

 > It is all about outcome rather than output.

-> There are a few product teams out there that have modified their product roadmaps so that each item is stated as a business problem to solve rather than the feature or project that may or may not solve it.
-These are called outcome‐based roadmaps.
+> There are a few product teams out there that have modified their **product roadmaps so that each item is stated as a business problem** to solve rather than the feature or project that may or may not solve it.
+These are called **outcome‐based roadmaps.**

-> In most Agile teams, when you even mention the word “commitments” (like knowing what you're going to launch and when it will happen), you get reactions ranging from squirming to denial.
-It's a constant struggle between those executives and stakeholders who are trying to run the business (with hiring plans, marketing program spend, partnerships, and contracts depending on specific dates and deliverables) and the product team that is understandably reluctant to commit to dates and deliverables.
-They're reluctant when they don't yet understand what they need to deliver, and if it will work in terms of delivering the necessary business results, in addition to not knowing how much it will really cost because they don't yet know the solution.
+> In most Agile teams, when you even mention the word “commitments” (like knowing what you're going to launch and when it will happen), you get reactions ranging from squirming to denial. **It's a constant struggle between those executives and stakeholders who are trying to run the business (with hiring plans, marketing program spend, partnerships, and contracts depending on specific dates and deliverables) and the product team that is understandably reluctant to commit to dates and deliverables.
+They're reluctant when they don't yet understand what they need to deliver,** and if it will work in terms of delivering the necessary business results, in addition to not knowing how much it will really cost because they don't yet know the solution.

-> The key is to understand that the root cause of all this grief about commitments is when these commitments are made.
-They are made too early.
-They are made before we know whether we can deliver on this obligation, and even more important, whether what we deliver will solve the problem for the customer.
+> The key is to understand that the **root cause of all this grief about commitments is when these commitments are made.
+They are made too early.** They are made before we know whether we can deliver on this obligation, and even more important, whether what we deliver will solve the problem for the customer.

-> We ask the executives and our other stakeholders to give us a little time in product discovery to investigate the necessary solution.
-We need the time to validate that solution with customers to ensure it has the necessary value and usability, with engineers to ensure its feasibility, and with our stakeholders to ensure it is viable for our business.
-Once we have come up with a solution that works for our business, we now can make an informed and high‐integrity commitment about when we can deliver and what business results we can expect.
-Note that our delivery managers are key to determining any commitment dates.
+> We ask the executives and our other stakeholders to give us a little **time in product discovery to investigate the necessary solution.** We need the time to validate that solution with customers to ensure it has the necessary value and usability, with engineers to ensure its feasibility, and with our stakeholders to ensure it is viable for our business. **Once we have come up with a solution that works for our business, we now can make an informed and high‐integrity commitment about when we can deliver and what business results we can expect.** Note that our **delivery managers** are key to determining any commitment dates.
 Just because your engineers believe something might take only two weeks to build and deliver, what if that team is already occupied on other work, and they can't start on this work for another month?
 The delivery managers track these commitments and dependencies.

+### Vision, Strategy, Principles

-> The product vision describes the future we are trying to create, typically somewhere between two and five years out.
+> **The product vision describes the future we are trying to create**, typically somewhere between two and five years out.

 > Note also that the vision is not in any sense a spec.
 It's mainly a persuasive piece that might be in the form of a storyboard, a narrative such as a white paper, or a special type of prototype referred to as a visiontype.

 > Its primary purpose is to communicate this vision and inspire the teams (and stakeholders, investors, partners—and, in many cases, prospective customers) to want to help make this vision a reality.

-> The product strategy is our sequence of products or releases we plan to deliver on the path to realizing the product vision.
+> **The product strategy is our sequence of products or releases we plan to deliver on the path to realizing the product vision.**

 > For most types of businesses, I encourage teams to construct product strategy around a series of product/market fits.
 There are many variations on this (the strategy for the product strategy, if you will).
 For business‐focused companies, you might have each product/market fit focus on a different vertical market (e.g., financial services, manufacturing, automotive).